-FEE-HELP is a loan scheme that assists eligible fee paying students to pay their tuition fees.
-Eligible person may borrow up to the FEE-HELP limit to pay tuition fees over their lifetime.
-For 2017, the FEE HELP limit is $100,879 for most students.
-The FEE-HELP limit is indexed on 1 January each year (as measured by the CPI index).
-A loan fee of 25% applies to FEE-HELP loans for undergraduate courses of study only.
-Indexation and the loan fee do not count towards your FEE-HELP limit.
+FEE-HELP is a loan scheme that assists eligible fee-paying students to pay their tuition fees.
+Eligible students can borrow up to the FEE-HELP limit to pay their tuition fees.
+For 2020 the FEE-HELP limit is $106,319 for most students.
+Indexation does not count towards your FEE-HELP limit.

 Am I eligible for FEE-HELP?

 You are eligible for FEE-HELP assistance for a unit of study if you:

 - are undertaking study with an approved provider;

 - you are an Australian citizen or a New Zealand Special Category Visa holder who meets the long-term residency criteria and who will undertake, in Australia, at least one unit of study contributing to your course; OR